bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

  :::

 ::: info
 You can view process instance information in the [**Cases**](cases.md) section of the Bonita Portal.
-You can switch between **Open cases** and **Archived cases** to either view the ongoing process instances or see completed ones.
+Switch between **Open cases** and **Archived cases** to view the ongoing process instances or see completed ones.
 Note that if you want to start a second case (i.e. a process instance), you must go into the Bonita Portal **Processes** menu and click on the **Start a new case** button (i.e. the "play" icon in the **Action** column) next to the process definition name.
-If you click on the **Run** button from Bonita Studio, it will clean / overwrite any information related to any process with same name and version, including previous cases.
-Note that if you did any modifications to your project, you probably want to click on the **Run** button to be sure that the latest version is deployed.
+If you click on **Run** from Bonita Studio, it will clean / overwrite any information related to any process with same name and version, including previous cases.
+Note that if you did any modifications to your project, you probably want to click on **Run** to be sure that the latest version is deployed.
 :::

-You successfully built and executed your first process.
+You've successfully built and executed your first process.
 So far it is not very useful as it does not deal with any data and web forms, and  only includes a single submit button.
-In following chapters we will [define a business data model](define-business-data-model.md) and bind it to the process to save information related to the claim submitted by the user.
+In following chapters you will [define a business data model](define-business-data-model.md) and bind it to the process to save information related to the claim submitted by the user.